Bisaya Grammar · Lesson 1 of 30

 What is the difference between 'kita' and 'kami' in Bisaya?

 Both mean 'we,' but who is included differs.
 'Kita' is inclusive — it includes the person you are talking to.
 'Kami' is exclusive — it refers to your group but leaves out the listener.
 Example: 'Kaon kita' (Let's eat — you and me) versus 'Moadto kami' (We're going — but you're not coming).
-This inclusive/exclusive distinction is one of the most important and distinctive features of Bisaya grammar that English does not have.
+Linguists call this feature 'clusivity,' and according to Grambank (Max Planck Institute for Evolutionary Anthropology, 2023), this inclusive/exclusive distinction is a defining feature of Austronesian languages, absent from English and most European languages.
+It is the single most important distinction in Bisaya grammar that English speakers must learn from scratch.

 Why does Bisaya use 'siya' for both he and she?

 Bisaya, like all Philippine languages, has no gendered third-person pronoun.
 'Siya' covers both he and she in every situation.
-This reflects the gender-neutral heritage of Philippine languages and is completely natural to native speakers.
-Context — a name, a kinship term, or prior conversation — usually makes the gender clear.
-You never need to worry about choosing 'he' versus 'she' in Bisaya.
+This reflects the gender-neutral heritage of Austronesian languages — the same pattern is found from Malay to Hawaiian.
+Context (a name, a kinship term, or prior conversation) usually makes the gender clear.
+You never need to choose 'he' versus 'she' in Bisaya, because the language does not encode that distinction grammatically.

 When should I use 'kamo' versus 'ka' when speaking to someone?

-'Ka' is singular you — used when talking to one person your own age or younger.
+'Ka' is singular you — used when talking to one person your own age or younger in an informal setting.
 'Kamo' is plural you — for two or more people.
 But crucially, when speaking to elders, parents, grandparents, teachers, or any respected figure, use 'kamo' even for a single person.
-This respectful use of the plural mirrors French 'vous' or Spanish 'usted.'
-Always use 'kamo' with lolo, lola, or seniors you meet for the first time.
+This respectful use of the plural form mirrors French 'vous' or Spanish 'usted.'
+Always use 'kamo' with lolo, lola, or any senior you meet for the first time.
+Addressing an elder with 'ka' is considered rude and disrespectful.

 What are the short pronoun forms like 'ko', 'ka', and 'ta' used for?

-These are clitic pronouns — short, unstressed forms used inside sentences.
-'Ko' is the clitic of 'ako' (I), 'ka' is the clitic of 'ikaw' (you), and 'ta' is a shortening of 'kita' (we, inclusive).
+These are clitic pronouns — short, unstressed forms that attach to a preceding word inside a sentence.
+'Ko' is the clitic of 'ako' (I), 'ka' is the clitic of 'ikaw' (you), and 'ta' is the clitic of 'kita' (we, inclusive).
 They appear after verbs and adjectives: 'Mokaon ko' (I will eat), 'Maayo ka' (You are fine), 'Kaon ta' (Let's eat).
 Clitics cannot start a sentence — only the full forms (ako, ikaw, kita) can do that.
+John U. Wolff's A Dictionary of Cebuano Visayan (Cornell, 1972) categorizes these as 'reduced' forms requiring a preceding host word.

 How do I say 'my', 'your', and 'his/her' in Bisaya?

-Possession is expressed with genitive pronouns placed AFTER the noun they modify.
+Possession is expressed with genitive pronouns placed AFTER the noun they modify — the reverse of English word order.
 'My' is 'nako' (ngalan nako = my name), 'your' is 'nimo' (ngalan nimo = your name), and 'his/her' is 'niya' (ngalan niya = his/her name).
-This is the opposite of English word order.
-For 'our' (inclusive): 'nato'; exclusive: 'namo'.
-For 'your' (plural): 'ninyo'.
-For 'their': 'nila'.
+Full set: nako (my), nimo (your, singular), niya (his/her), nato (our, inclusive), namo (our, exclusive), ninyo (your, plural), nila (their).
+There are also pre-noun possessive forms: akong, imong, iyang, atong, among, inyong, ilang — used when the possessive comes before the noun.

 Keep learning Bisaya